dudeee/docs/getting_started.md

  By default the API Token is read from ENV (and that's a good practice), see the `config.js` file.

  Ta-daa!
-Your bot is now alive.
+Your bot is now alive!

  ![Greet your bot: Hello!](Screen Shot 2016-05-16 at 10.19.22.png)